thermofisherlsms/iapi/GettingStarted.md

-# Getting Started with the Insturment API
+# Getting Started with the Instrument API

 The following steps are needed to use the Instrument API (IAPI) with the Fusion mass spectromters.